securitytxt/security-txt/draft-foudil-securitytxt.md

 # IANA Considerations

-Implementors should be aware that any resources referenced within a security.txt file MUST NOT point to the Well-Known URIs namespace unless they are registered with IANA (as per {{?RFC8615}}).
+Implementors should be aware that any resources referenced within a "security.txt" file MUST NOT point to the Well-Known URIs namespace unless they are registered with IANA (as per {{?RFC8615}}).

 ## Well-Known URIs registry